pgvector/pgvector/README.md

 SET hnsw.max_scan_tuples = 20000;
 ```

-Note: This is approximate and does not apply to the initial scan
+Note: This is approximate and does not affect the initial scan

 Specify the max amount of memory to use, as a multiple of `work_mem` (1 by default)